Questions?Call our office to speak with a Trip Consultant 1-888-639-1114

 We depart after a hearty breakfast and have time for souvenir shopping en route to Temuco and Santiago.
 For those wanting to arrive to Santiago early or stay longer, we have an Argentine extension at Estancia Peuma Hue, 5 hours away in Bariloche on the Argentine side of Patagonia.

 Guests will be accommodated in deluxe riverside domes or in the funky Garden Suites in the hosteria.
 The domes are situated on the banks of the Trancura river and have private ensuite facilities and french doors that open onto a private deck.
 The Garden Suites also have private en suites, gas heaters, and offer either king beds or two doubles.
-There is a communal dome that serves as a cosy lounge, a riverside bar and a large fire side pagoda for dining and socializing.
+There is a communal dome that serves as a cozy lounge, a riverside bar and a large fire side pagoda for dining and socializing.
 The retreat is located 10km outside of Pucon.
 The camp was developed originally as a whitewater mecca for kayakers.
-This part of the Andes boasts user-friendly waterfalls and river runs from Class I-VI and our location offers the perfect combination of but has been re-developed in conjunction with ROAM for our multisport adventures.
+This part of the Andes boasts user-friendly waterfalls and river runs from Class I-VI and our location offers the perfect combination of but has been re-developed in conjunction with ROAM for our multi-sport adventures.

 Don’t judge a district by its name.
 The Lakes District, Los Lagos in Spanish, only tells part of the story.
 While turquoise, blue and green glacial lakes dominate the landscape, they’re hardly the only attraction.
-Play on towering, perfectly conal, snowcapped volcanoes.
+Play on towering, perfectly conical, snow-capped volcanoes.
 Visit charming lakesides and hot springs.
 Admire the green umbrella of national parks like Parque Nacional Huerquehue.
 A long list of outdoor adventures and a unique, German-influenced Latin culture make for a cinematic region that appeals to all.
 Pucón is firmly positioned on the global map as a center for adventure sports; its setting on beautiful Lago Villarrica under the smouldering eye of the volcano of the same name seals its fate as a world-class destination for adrenaline junkies.

 Huerquehue National Park is located in the foothills of the Andes, in the Valdivian temperate rainforest of the La Araucaníaregion in southern Chile.
 It lies 145 km southeast of Temuco and 33 km east of Pucón, between the Villarrica National Reserve to the west and the Hualalafquén National Reserve to the east.
-The park encompasses 125 square kilometres (12,500 Ha) of mountainous terrain east of Caburgua Lake, and has an elevation range of 720 to 2,000 meters above sea level.
+The park encompasses 125 square kilometers (12,500 Ha) of mountainous terrain east of Caburgua Lake, and has an elevation range of 720 to 2,000 meters above sea level.
 Huerquehue is a Mapudungun word (the language of the Mapuche people) that means “the messenger’s place”.
 One of the most noteworthy features of the park are its ancient Araucaria forests, the tree commonly known as “monkey puzzle”.
 These are the backdrop for the clear lakes and lagoons that dot the park, including Tinquilco Lake, which lies in the lower portion of this protected area.

 Pucón boasts the best small-town tourism infrastructure south of Costa Rica.
 That means hundreds of activities and excursions, vegetarian restaurants, falafel, microbrews and hundreds of expat residents from the world over.
 Its popularity can be off-putting to some but benefit by the services available while our retreat is based outside of Pucon on a tranquil acreage on the banks of the Trancura River.